vuejs/v2.vuejs.org/source/guide/directives.md

 - **el**: the element the directive is bound to.
 - **key**: the keypath of the binding, excluding arguments and filters.
 - **arg**: the argument, if present.
-- **vm**: the ViewModel that owns this directive.
+- **vm**: the context ViewModel that owns this directive.
 - **value**: the current binding value.

-You should treat all these properties as read-only and refrain from changing them.
-You can attach custom properties to the directive object too, but be careful not to accidentally overwrite existing internal ones.
+<p class="tip">You should treat all these properties as read-only and refrain from changing them.
+You can attach custom properties to the directive object too, but be careful not to accidentally overwrite existing internal ones.</p>

 An example of a custom directive using some of these properties: